 We’ve all been there: You get home from a restaurant and realize your leftovers are still on the table.
 Or you open your fridge to find soggy spinach and some moldy hummus.
 Wasting food never feels good – we know it’s a valuable resource that millions go without.
 Today, we’re calling attention to the impact of food waste on our environment.

 There are two important (and big) numbers to keep in mind when talking about food loss and waste (here’s a primer on the difference between the two):

-- Every year, 1.3 billion tons of edible food is lost or wasted.
+- Every year, over 1 billion tons of edible food is lost or wasted.

 - Meanwhile, more than 800 million people go hungry.